Chie Matsui: Later career, shift to video works

 From the 2000s, her primary medium shifted to video works, notably her Heidi series.
 But she was still committed to installations and also adding performative elements to her works.

 Tadashi Kawamata was tasked with organizing the 2005 Yokohama Trienniale.
 He titled the international contemporary art exhibition Art Circus and included numerous participatory art works.
 For the Triennale, Matsui created five one-person pavilions with tented roofs of lavender organza held up with wires and wooden walls.
 The site-specific installation, titled An Allegorial Vessels – Rose, was like a small village amidst the various other works of the Triennale.
 In each pavilion, Matsui showed a different video work.
 In her reportage of the Triennale Janet Polos wrote in Art in America that “the scenes are sexual yet often emotionally vacant.”
 Her participation in the 2005 Yokohama Trienniale exemplifies her continued commitment to site-specific installations and her growing interest in video works.

+Recently, Matsui has also incorporated more drawings into her artistic production.
+Her Ms. Piece series, in which she made one drawing each day, was featured in the 2014 Yokohama Trinnale.

 Her works have been shown domestically in Japan and internationally.
 Her works were featured in the Venice Biennale Aperto section in 1990.
 Other notable exhibitions include Art in Japan Today: 1985-1995 held at the Museum of Contemporary Art, Tokyo in 1995.
 Yokohama 2005: International Triennale of Contemporary Art in 2005.